Are you from Baltimore?

-I was excited to move back to Baltimore in 2016, just to be a part of the city’s incredibly energy.
+I was excited to move back to Baltimore in 2016, just to be a part of the city’s incredible energy.
 When we moved back to Baltimore, my husband and I initially lived in Mill No. 1 in Hampden.
-Then our family grew by one.
-After a three-year search, we bought a house in Bolton Hill in 2017 and moved to Bolton Hill in 2018.
+Then our family grew by one, right here in Baltimore.
+After a long search, we bought a house in Bolton Hill in 2017 and moved to Bolton Hill in 2018.

 Are you involved in your Bolton Hill neighborhood?

 Yes.
 I attend church just right in Bolton Hill.
 Since 2017, My family and I have been members at Brown Memorial Presbyterian Church.
 I’ve also participated, since 2018, in the best neighborhood book club ever.
 I help my elderly neighbors take out their trash or get groceries.
 When I’m not on the hook for getting my toddler fed or to sleep, I enjoy all our neighborhood social gatherings.
 And of course, as a working mom, I grocery shop in Bolton Hill, and patronize all local businesses.

 In 2020, I’ve also helped our BHCA with the mural project on North Avenue and our Fall Festival.
 I volunteer to help out behind the scenes as much as I can.

 Now that my daughter has turned three in February 2020, I’m excited to have greater freedom to be more places further away from home.
 The priority post-COVID-19 lockdown is to also get to know each of you at your neighborhood meetings.